EATRIS Meets Eliis Keidong

 What do you like to do when you aren’t working?

 I very much enjoy cooking and eating different foods.
 That also links in well with my passion for travel.
-I have eaten bugs in Thailand and dried squid in Japan.
+I have eaten bugs in Thailand, dried squid in Japan and fermented shark in Iceland.
 My motto is “I will try everything at least once”.
-Apart from food and travelling related experiences, I love spending one on one time with people who are closest to me and have meaningful nourishing conversations.
+Apart from food and travelling-related experiences, I find it very enjoyable to engage in physical activities after sitting at a computer for 8+ hours a day.
+However, my physical activities involve home improvement projects rather than going to the gym.

 If you were a drug, vaccine or diagnostic, what would you be and why?